pyscript/pyscript/docs/tutorials/getting-started.md

 ## Visual components

-The following tags control visual attributes of your html page.
+The following tags control visual attributes of your HTML page.

 | Tag             | Description |
 | ---             | ----------- |